11 of the Best Foods for Men's HealthBy Clint Carter Reviewed by Briana Rodriquez, R.D. Science-Backed

 The foundation of your diet should be a mix of high-potency vegetables and fruits, healthy fats, and complete protein.
 With that in mind, we scoured the research to find foods that may not only boost men’s health, but also may support weight loss and muscle growth.
 So the next time you’re at the grocery store — you’ll want to load up on these 11 foods.
 If you’re following the Jenny Craig program, you’ll find most of these foods incorporated into your meals.

 The Popeye effect is real: Spinach contains small amounts of a hormone called ecdysterone, which according to research published in the Archives of Toxicology, can help people gain muscle.1 Spinach is also a great food for weight loss.
 Slimming down while building muscle?
 This might just be the superfood you’ve been missing from your diet.

 Eat it: Spinach is an extremely versatile veggie.
-Mix it into your next smoothie or top a bed of spinach with lean protein such as chicken or sirloin for a hearty salad.
+Mix it into your next smoothie or top a bed of spinach (cooked in olive oil vs. butter) with lean protein such as chicken or sirloin for a hearty warm low-carb bowl.